-The four areas of SEND

-- Cognition and learning for example, where children and young people learn at a slower pace than others their age, have difficulty in understanding parts of the curriculum, have difficulties with organisation and memory skills, or have a specific difficulty affecting one particular part of their learning performance such as in literacy or numeracy. - Communication and interaction for example, where children and young people have speech, language and communication difficulties which make it difficult for them to make sense of language or to understand how to communicate effectively and appropriately with others. - 3.
-Social, emotional and mental health difficulties for example, where children and young people have difficulty in managing their relationships with other people, are withdrawn, or if they behave in ways that may hinder their and other children's learning, or that have an impact on their health and wellbeing. - Sensory and/or physical needs for example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.
+The four areas of SEND - Cognition and learning for example, where children and young people learn at a slower pace than others their age, have difficulty in understanding parts of the curriculum, have difficulties with organisation and memory skills, or have a specific difficulty affecting one particular part of their learning performance such as in literacy or numeracy. - Communication and interaction for example, where children and young people have speech, language and communication difficulties which make it difficult for them to make sense of language or to understand how to communicate effectively and appropriately with others. - Social, emotional and mental health difficulties - for example, where children and young people have difficulty in managing their relationships with other people, are withdrawn, or if they behave in ways that may hinder their and other children's learning, or that have an impact on their health and wellbeing. - Sensory and/or physical needs for example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.
 Some children and young people may have SEND that covers more than one of these areas.
+More information about the four areas of need can be found on the next page.